pytorch/xla/CONTRIBUTING.md

 # Contribute To PyTorch/XLA

 We appreciate all contributions.
-If you are planning to contribute bug fix for an open issue, please comment on the thread and we're happy to provide any guidance.
-You are very welcome to pick issues from `good first issue` and `help wanted` labels.
+If you are planning to contribute a bug fix for an open issue, please comment on the thread and we're happy to provide any guidance.
+You are very welcome to pick issues from [good first issue](https://github.com/pytorch/xla/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [help wanted](https://github.com/pytorch/xla/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) labels.

 If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
 Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.